Mapping the Distorted Dark Matter Distribution of the LMC-SMC System Prior to Milky Way Infall with Basis Function Expansions: Introduction

-We stress that our goal is \textit{not} to exactly reproduce the observed state of the Clouds at present day.
+We stress that our goal is \textit{not} to exactly reproduce the observed state of the Clouds at present-day.
 Instead, our simulation treats the Clouds as an isolated binary and does not include the MW.
-We stop our simulation at a point closely approximating the infall of the Clouds to the MW in Model 2 of \Bref{} to: 1) isolate the effect of the Clouds on each other (without needing to disentangle the contributions of the MW's tides); 2) inform the state of the LMC-SMC system prior to their infall to the MW; and 3) ensure our results are generalizable to other 1:10 satellite-host pairs.
+We stop our simulation at a point closely approximating the infall of the Clouds to the MW in Model 2 of \Bref{} to (1) isolate the effect of the Clouds on each other (without needing to disentangle the contributions of the MW's tides); (2) inform us about the state of the LMC-SMC system prior to their infall to the MW; and (3) facilitate comparisons to other 1:10 satellite-host pairs.

-When mapping the perturbations in the Clouds' halos, our goals are: 1) to assess the degree to which static, spherical, analytic approximations are appropriate for modeling the LMC-SMC system; 2) to develop a generalizable framework for understanding perturbations in a host's DM halo induced by orbiting $\sim$ 1:10 satellites; and 3) to move towards a framework for disentangling the impact of asymmetries in the LMC's halo vs. torques from the SMC in shaping the unusual morphology of the LMC's disk.
+When mapping the perturbations in the Clouds' halos, our goals are (1) to assess the degree to which static, spherical, analytic approximations are appropriate for modeling the LMC-SMC system; (2) to develop a framework for quantifying the perturbations in the LMC halo induced over multiple orbits by the SMC; and (3) to move toward a framework for disentangling the impact of asymmetries in the LMC's halo vs. torques from the SMC in shaping the unusual morphology of the LMC's disk.

 This paper is organized as follows.
 In Section \ref{sec:meth}, we outline the details of our simulations and the BFEs we use to analyze the LMC and SMC DM halos.
 Section \ref{sec:bfe} presents our results, describing the DM distributions of the LMC, SMC, and the combined system.
 We discuss the implications of our findings in Section \ref{sec:disc} before summarizing and offering concluding remarks in Section \ref{sec:conclusions}.